-Find current Retail Market Test Flight Information, including registration information, on this website and on the ERCOT Retail Testing website.
+Find current Retail Market Test Flight Information, including registration information on this website.
 There are currently three testing periods each year; a test flight is scheduled approximately every four months.

 The Texas Standard Electronic Transaction Working Group (TX SET Working Group) develops the market test plan and schedules each testing flight.
 Testing is facilitated by the ERCOT flight administrator to ensure that it is conducted fairly and objectively for all participants.
-The flight administrator notifies ERCOT Retail Client Services of the market participants that have successfully completed the testing process; their trading partner relationships; and the functionality tested.
+The flight administrator notifies ERCOT Retail Client Services of the Market Participants (MPs) that have successfully completed the testing process, their trading partner relationships, and the functionality tested.

-To enter a retail market test flight, a market participant must accomplish the following:
+To enter a retail market test flight, an MP must accomplish the following:

 The North American Energy Standards Board (NAESB) Electronic Delivery Mechanism (EDM) 1.6 must be established before beginning a testing flight.
-The NAESB EDM connectivity testing schedule can be found on the testing timeline on the ERCOT Retail Testing website.
+The NAESB EDM connectivity testing schedule can be found below in the Approved Test Flight Schedule under Key Documents.

 Please visit the Course Recommendations page to locate the recommended training for LSEs.